 - Ask your family or friends to help you with tasks you find difficult or tiring.

 There are also prescription medications that may help, such as modafinil.
 Your health care team can provide guidance on whether medication is the right approach for your individual circumstances.

 There are a number of options for pain relief, including prescription and over-the-counter medications.
 It’s important to talk to a member of your health care team before taking any over-the-counter medication to determine if it is safe and will not interfere with your treatments.
 Many pain medications can lead to constipation, which may make your pain worse.
 Your doctor can prescribe medications that help to avoid constipation.

 Physical therapy, acupuncture and massage may also be of help in managing your pain.
 Consult with a member of your health care team before beginning any of these activities.

 Frequently Asked Questions

-A. There is recent research that indicates there might be a genetic component in kidney cancer.
-If you have multiple family members with kidney cancer, and you have also been diagnosed, talk to your doctor about the possibility of meeting with a genetic counselor.
-It’s important to note that there are risk factors for kidney cancer not related to heredity, including smoking, obesity, and high blood pressure.
-These are modifiable by lifestyle changes.
+A: There is research indicating there might be a hereditary component in some cases of kidney cancer.
+If you have a family history of kidney cancer and have also been diagnosed, or if you were diagnosed with kidney cancer at the age of 50 or younger, you should talk to your doctor about the possibility of meeting with a genetic counselor.
+It’s important to note that there are many risk factors for kidney cancer not related to heredity, including smoking, obesity and high blood pressure.

-A. The drugs that are used to treat cancer can make you feel dehydrated.
+A: The drugs that are used to treat cancer can make you feel dehydrated.
 Keeping a water bottle with you is one easy way to help you stay well-hydrated.
-Be sure to stop drinking fluids early enough in the evening so that your sleep is not disrupted.
+Hydration can also be provided by liquids other than water, such as Gatorade, juice, soup and fruit smoothies.
+Be sure to stop taking in fluids early enough in the evening so that your sleep is not disrupted.